lim8184/381-02-Team-7/README.md

 The NETCONF code is simple but easy to use and understand.
 It can be modified at will to change the functionality of the code without impacting the chat bot.

+## Ansible
+For our Ansible skill we created a playbook to backup our cisco devices.
+We did this using the backup line that comes with ios_config.
+This allows for you to tell it a location to backup your files.
+And it's very simplistic and works reliably.
 ## Monitoring

 For monitoring we used Ansible to automate the process of changing the necessary crypto settings on our cisco devices to function with a dhcp enabled neighbor that will potentially have a constantly changing interface configuration.